 COURSE DESCRIPTION |

-This course is an introduction to statistical thinking and concepts, beginning with basic probability theory.
-The course concludes with selected statistical methods useful for data exploration and description of vector-valued data, a common setup in modern data analysis applications.
-Python and/or R will be used for practical implementation of all numerical and graphical procedures, including simulations.
-Prerequisites Common requirements for the Semester in Mathematical Tools for Data Science. |
+An introduction to statistical thinking and concepts is developed, beginning with the mathematical (probabilistic) description of random variables.
+Care will be placed on understanding why and when certain probabilistic models may be used in applications, and how these are elicited from context and data analysis.
+The course concludes with selected statistical methods useful for data exploration and description of vector-valued data, a common setup in modern data analysis appli- Prerequisites Common requirements for the Semester in Mathematical Tools for Data Science (Spring). |

 COURSE GOALS |